changethe/tailwindcss-clamp/README.md

 ## todo:

 - make this a plugin instead of having it to paste into the extend section
+- better scaling options for fonts:
+  - line-heights
+  - add custom -to sizes based on design prinicples like major third, minor third etc.
+- add some config options to generate more custom ranges
+- improve clamp calculation formula
 - add tests
-- work on better scaling options
-- add more config options